Paul Simon once famously sang about “50 ways to leave your lover,” but there must be 101 reasons why people choose to leave their job!

 Warning: This is the #1 thing you don’t want to do with your old 401(k)!

-Approximately 43% of us will treat our old 401(k) like an ATM when we leave a job, according to employee benefit plans administrator Aon Hewitt.
+Approximately 43% of us will treat our old 401(k) as an ATM when we leave a job, according to employee benefit plans administrator Aon Hewitt.

 If you do choose to cash out your 401(k), you’ll typically get hit with taxes and penalties that can eat up some 40% of your money.